 In a nutshell, acrylic is far lighter, tougher, and more easily moulded than glass, and the higher refraction of light allows for more accurate images.
 The lightness of acrylic keeps transportation and assembly costs low, and its ability to be thermoformed means that even the most complex shapes are achievable.

-Let’s take a closer look at the main architectural benefits of using acrylic.
+Let’s take a closer look at the main architectural benefits of using acrylic

 Insulation and security

 Resistance to impact and the lightness of acrylic makes the material a great choice for windows and garage doors.
 In the case of shaped glazing, the use of acrylic is often the only viable option.
-Acrylic also offers 20% better thermal insulation than regular glass, and tinted acrylic sheet can reduce solar heat and the load of air conditioning.
+Acrylic also offers 20% better thermal insulation than regular glass, and a tinted acrylic sheet can reduce solar heat and a load of air conditioning.

-In terms of security, thick acrylic sheets can be used to bullet or shatter proof windows in school zones and industrial areas.
+In terms of security, thick acrylic sheets can be used to bullet or shatterproof windows in school zones and industrial areas.